nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 apps / getapps
 ==============

-Returns a list of apps installed on the cloud server.
+Returns a list of apps installed on the ownCloud server.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/apps/**